AnyFetch/anyfetch-chrome/README.md

 A zip containing all the necessary files and folders is output at the project's root.
 Note that the version number is read from `package.json` and updated in `manifest.json` automatically.

-The zip can be uploaded directly to the Webstore.
-To push the new version to the Chrome Webstore, follow [this procedure](https://developer.chrome.com/webstore/publish).
+The zip can be uploaded directly to the Web Store.
+To push the new version to the Chrome Web Store, follow [this procedure](https://developer.chrome.com/webstore/publish).

 # Interesting reads